-On weekday evenings, Cave will orchestrate a cast of dancers in his signature Up Right performances that will activate the soundsuits and be accompanied by baritone Jorell Williams and Vy Higginsen’s Sing Harlem Choir.
-“Practitioners” will commence the ceremonies by transferring the soundsuits to the Drill Hall.
+On weekday evenings, Cave orchestrates a cast of dancers in his signature Up Right performances that activate the soundsuits and are accompanied by baritone Jorell Williams and Vy Higginsen’s Sing Harlem Choir.
+“Practitioners” commence the ceremonies by transferring the soundsuits to the Drill Hall.
 There they will dress “initiates,” a ritual act of disassembling and resculpting the soundsuits on the body, piece by piece.
 This physical transformation represents a cleansing of mind, body, and spirit that empowers the initiate to assert their selfhood and forge their own path.
-In a grand procession around chase, the initiates will come together to perform new site-situated choreography by Francesca Harper that celebrates independence and self-determination.
+In a grand procession around chase, the initiates come together to perform new site-situated choreography by Francesca Harper that celebrates independence and self-determination.